Our Story ~ 1873-2024

 To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 This same year, the Reverend P.F German of Topeka came to this area and conducted Lutheran services on two successive Sundays.
-Shortly thereafter, six German Lutheran families banded together for the purpose of establishing a congregation.
+Six German Lutheran families soon banded together for the purpose of establishing a congregation.

 About this time the Lutheran Church Missouri Synod (LCMS) commissioned Reverend J. Hoffmann as missionary-at-large for Western Kansas.
 He was headquartered in Hutchinson.
 This Lutheran group at Spring Valley, together with a group from Superior (now Inman) extended a call to Reverend J. Hoffmann.
 God moved him to accept.